tomhau/DemoMediaPlayer/README.md

 # DemoMediaPlayer
-# For Project Work in Week 2 and 3 2020 Class D19
+# For Project Work in January 2024 for the class D23
+# Notice: the use of the database is deprecatated - use the new access to DB as shown by the instructors Jacob and Tobias.